CVE-2026-40164: CWE-328: Use of Weak Hash in jqlang jq

 Description

 jq versions prior to commit 0c7d133c3c7e37c00b6d46b658a02244fdd3c784 used MurmurHash3 with a hardcoded, publicly known seed for JSON object hashing.
-This allowed attackers to craft JSON objects that cause all keys to collide in the hash table, degrading lookup performance from O(1) to O(n) and causing jq expressions to run in O(n²) time.
-This results in significant CPU exhaustion, impacting common jq use cases such as CI/CD pipelines and data processing scripts.
+This allowed attackers to craft JSON objects that cause all keys to collide in the same hash bucket, degrading performance from O(1) to O(n) and turning jq operations into O(n²), resulting in significant CPU exhaustion.
+This vulnerability affects jq use in CI/CD pipelines, web services, and data processing scripts.
 The issue has been patched in the specified commit.

 AI-Powered Analysis